seandstewart/bardly/pending/romances/pericles/11-player.md

 'Tis so, my lord. ...

 **CERIMON**
-...How close 'tis caulk'd and bitumed!
+...
+How close 'tis caulk'd and bitumed!
 Did the sea cast it up?

 **First Servant**